sandialabs/GenTen/README.md

 like a normal compiler in terms of command line arguments, which must be specified as the compiler.

-A configure script suitable for Nvida K80 GPUs is then
+A configure script suitable for Nvida Volta GPUs is then

 ```
 rm -f CMakeCache.txt;